 - Sugar-free tea without caffeine (avoid black tea or green tea);1

 - Boiled potato;

 - White bread with jam.

-It's also important to avoid heavy foods that are hard to digest such as tomato, cabbage, beans, red meats, lettuce and cabbage, butter, whole milk, seeds, and strong seasonings, and also avoid processed or fatty foods.
+It's also important to avoid heavy foods that are hard to digest such as tomato, cabbage, beans, red meats, lettuce, cabbage, butter, whole milk, seeds, and strong seasonings.
+You should also avoid processed or fatty foods.

-In the first days it's important to choose cooked fruits without peel and strained fruit juices, and only after the diarrhea goes away, can you start eating vegetables, preferably boiled or blended into a soup.
+In the first days, it's important to opt for cooked fruits without peel and strained fruit juices.
+Once the diarrhea resolves, can you start eating vegetables, preferably boiled or blended into a soup.